History of Lee Zeldin in Timeline

 Lee Zeldin

-Lee Michael Zeldin is an American attorney, politician, and officer in the U.S. Army Reserve.
-He is currently the 17th administrator of the EPA, starting January 29, 2025.
-A Republican, Zeldin previously served as the U.S. Representative for New York's 1st congressional district from 2015 to 2023.
-Prior to his time in Congress, he was a member of the New York State Senate, representing the 3rd Senate district from 2011 to 2014.
+Lee Michael Zeldin is an American attorney, politician, and officer in the United States Army Reserve.
+A Republican, he served as the U.S. Representative for New York's 1st congressional district from 2015 to 2023.
+Prior to that, he was a member of the New York State Senate (2011-2014).
+Since January 2025, Zeldin has served as the 17th administrator of the Environmental Protection Agency (EPA).

 January 30, 1980: Lee Zeldin Born